tomesink/obsidian/+/Aggregate demand.md

 ---
 (Agregátní poptávka)

-It is the sum of total expenditure of all economical subjects (households) in a state.
+It is the sum of total expenditure of all economical subjects (households (consumption), investments, government spendings and net export) in a state.

+The aggregate demand function has a declining path